 2012 d2football.com Northeast-10 Conference Coach of the Year

-Stonehill is coming off a 2011 season in which the Skyhawks tied for sixth in the Northeast-10 standings with four wins, including a 3-5 clip in NE-10 play, winning their final two games of the season.
+Stonehill tied for sixth in the Northeast-10 standings in 2011 with four wins, including a 3-5 clip in NE-10 play, winning their final two games of the season.
 The season saw All-America kick returner Stephan Neville become the all-time leader in NCAA Division II history with ten career kickoff returns for touchdowns.
-Neville later became the program's first professional signee with the Montreal Alouettes in the Canadian Football League (CFL).
+Neville later became the program’s first professional signee with the Montreal Alouettes in the Canadian Football League (CFL).
 The Skyhawks led the NE-10 in passing defense, yielding just 187.0 yards per game and also recovered the second-most fumbles in the Conference with 14 - good for 25th nationally.
 Stonehill also ranked 18th in Division II for 4th down defense (31.3%).

 Neville earned All-America honors in 2010 from the American Football Coaches Association (AFCA) as a kick returner after matching the NCAA Division II record with eight career kickoff returns for a touchdown.
 It marked the program’s first All-American in program history.
 The Skyhawks finished with a .500 (5-5) mark for the second-straight year and led the Northeast-10 and ranked sixth nationally for kickoff return average (25.9 yds/return), also leading the Conference in passing defense efficiency (108.9) and were third in interceptions (15).

 In 2009, Stonehill overcame a slow start to win four of its last five games, including three in a row to end the season - capped by a rousing 23-21 victory over rival and then 24th-ranked Bentley University before an overflow crowd of 2,400-plus at W.B.
 Mason Stadium.